HOW TO ORGANIZE A SHOW

 I do children’s shows, but my satire is not a children’s concert.
 The themes of my songs can be very sophisticated for a child.
 There is playfulness with sexuality, although probably nothing a nine year old hasn’t heard, and for younger kids it is over their heads.
 I use only one FCC censored word which is “tit.”
 Children running around are distracting.
 It is like talking.
 Other than my high school material, most of my children's music is in the 4-7 yo range.

 I will send you a sample poster.
 Please send me a copy of the poster you are going to use as soon as you have it completed and I can then send it to contacts who may not be on your mailing list.

 Woody Guthrie was once asked to play at a fund raiser and he asked the organizer what he could pay him.
 The organizer responded that they thought he would play for free because it was a good cause.
 Woody replied that he only played for good causes.
 I have done hundreds and hundreds of benefits and raised several thousands of dollars for groups.
 The reality remains that my music is not a hobby.
 It is a business.
-I can’t travel and perform if I am not paid for playing.
-There are many people who expect me to play for free.
+I can’t travel and perform if I am not paid for playing. .
 One anti-war group coordinator in NY even abruptly called me a war-profiteer because I make money by writing and performing music for social justice.
 An unfortunate fact of life is I need to make money from my music or I can’t travel with it.